JaredHLZhang/61040-portfolio/assignments/assignment1.md

 A longitudinal, randomized-controlled study made by Media Lab and OpenAI found that higher daily usage of AI chatbots, especially voice-based ones, was associated with increased loneliness, greater emotional dependence on AI, and reduced real-world socialization, particularly among heavy users.

 #### Comparable Context
 An article by Common Sense Media reported that 75% of teens have tried AI companion apps, and 20% spend as much or more time with AI than with real friends.
 Experts warn this can impair social skills and deepen loneliness.
-Also HBS review mentioned AI companionship become top1 use for LLM in 2025 and 31% of GenZ and Millennium start to use AI companionship.
+Also HBS review mentioned AI companionship becomes the top use for LLM in 2025 and 31% of GenZ and Millennium start to use AI companionship.

 ### Domain 3: Work–life balance
 - Overloaded schedules with poor planning tools – Students juggle many tasks without effective prioritization.